-A student who wishes to leave Bennington for a term or more but wishes to be readmitted must request approval of a Leave of Absence by submitting the required form to the Dean of Studies' Office before the first class day of the anticipated term of leave.
+A student who wishes to leave Bennington for a term or more but wishes to be readmitted must request approval of a leave of absence by submitting the required form to the Dean of Studies' Office by May 25 for fall and by November 25 for spring.
 Leaves are generally granted for one or two terms only.
 In addition, departing students are required to have an exit interview with the Dean of Studies or the Academic Counselor.
-The Dean of Studies considers the request and informs the student whether or not the request has been granted and, if so, any conditions of the Leave.
-Leaves are not granted once a term has begun for that same term unless the student has been granted medical leave.
-In all such non-medical cases, the student must withdraw.
-A student cannot be on Academic Probation and granted a Leave; in those instances a student must withdraw.
-In addition, students who miss two consecutive weeks of class may for any reason be required to withdraw or be dismissed.
-Students planning to take a Leave of Absence should see information on housing assignments for reentering students.
-International students should be aware that a Leave may jeopardize their I-20 status.
-Please note: If a full-time undergraduate student takes a Leave of Absence or withdraws after February 20, he or she is still required to complete all FWT requirements.
-Students apply for Leaves through the Dean of Studies' Office.
+The Dean of Studies considers the request and informs the student whether or not the request has been granted and, if so, any conditions of the leave.
+Leaves are not granted once a term has begun for that same term.
+In all such cases, the student must withdraw.
+A student cannot be on Academic Probation and granted a leave; in those instances a student must withdraw.
+In addition, students who miss two consecutive weeks of class may be dismissed or placed on leave.
+Students planning to take a leave of absence should see information on housing assignments for reentering students.
+International students should be aware that a leave may jeopardize their I-20 status.
+Please note: If a full-time undergraduate student takes a leave of absence or withdraws after February 20, he or she is still required to complete all FWT requirements.